Daniëlle van de Donk: 2015–2021

 On 20 November 2015, Van de Donk signed with English club Arsenal of the FA Women's Super League (FA WSL).
 The move proved successful with her starting in the 2016 FA Cup final on 14 May 2016.
 Arsenal were eventually crowned champions, beating Chelsea 1–0 at the Wembley Stadium to earn their fourteenth FA Cup title.

 On 7 October 2016, Van de Donk signed a new contract with Arsenal and was a starting midfielder in 14 of the 15 games she played.
-Van de Donk scored three goals helping lift Arsenal to a third place finish with a record.
+Van de Donk scored three goals helping lift Arsenal to a third-place finish with a record.
 During the FA WSL Spring Series, she scored two goals in eight matches.

 During the 2017–18 season, Van de Donk scored five goals in 18 matches.
 She scored a brace in the match against Bristol City on 20 May lifting Arsenal to a 6–1 win with the first and last goals of the match.
 Arsenal finished in third place with a record.

 Van de Donk was instrumental in Arsenal's 2018–19 WSL championship season.
 She scored 23 combined goals and assists in all competitions.
 Sports Illustrated described her as "crucial to Arsenal's efforts in trying to recapture a first Women's Super League title since 2012."
 On 17 November, her double nutmeg went viral on Twitter.
 Arsenal finished in third place with a record.

 Marking her fifth year with the club, Van de Donk signed a new long-term contract with Arsenal in March 2019.
 Of the signing, Arsenal manager Joe Montemurro said, "She brings a world class attitude and quality that are vital to our team."
 During the 2019–20 season, she scored five goals in 15 matches.
 The FA suspended the season because of the COVID-19 pandemic, deciding the competition based on points per game.
 Arsenal finished in third place with a record and played in the 2019–20 FA WSL Cup, where they eventually lost 2–1 to Chelsea during the 2020 FA Women's League Cup Final.

 In October 2020, she was named WSL Player of the Week after her performance in a 5–0 win against Brighton & Hove Albion.
 Van de Donk scored Arsenal's second goal and had over 60 touches on the ball.

-2021–2025: Lyon
+Lyon

+2021–2025

 In June 2021, Lyon announced they had signed Van de Donk to a two-year contract.
 On 5 September 2021, she made her league debut for Lyon against Saint-Étienne.
 Home against VfL Wolfsburg in the 2024–25 Champions League, Van de Donk scored in the 81st minute, making the final score 1–0.